-This email and any attachments may be privileged or confidential.
-If you are not the intended recipient, prease do dte the email and any attachments and notify us immediately.
-Due to COMD-19, we are taking special precautions to intil access to physical mail.
-We will not be mailing hard copies of documents timess requested or necessary.
-We also request that you email rather than mail hard copies of any documents to us.
+This email and any attachments may be privileged or confidential if you are not the intended recipient prease do dte the email and any attachments and notify us immediately.
+Due to COMD-19, we are taking special precautions to intribacess to physical mail.
+We will not be mailing hard copies of documents unless reducested or necessary.
+We also reduces that you email rather than mail hard copies of any documents to us.